yossi-shasho/jquery-once/README.md

 ### Custom Identifiers

-You can also provide a custom identifier for the `once` method, to perform different actions on the same elements, each action only once per element.
+Provide a custom identifier for the `once` method, to perform different actions on the same elements, each action only once per element.

 ```js
 $('.post').once('highlight').highlight() // Highlight all posts